Professional Context

 💡 Expert Advice & Considerations

-Don't waste time using Perplexity to generate generic lesson plans; instead, use it to analyze complex case studies and develop data-driven insights that can inform your teaching practices.
+Rookies often make the mistake of using the AI to generate generic lesson plans; instead, use it to analyze complex case studies and develop data-driven insights that can inform your teaching practices.

 Advanced Prompt Library